flajann2/jeweler/README.markdown

     gem.homepage = "http://github.com/technicalpickles/whatwhatwhat"

 The homepage should have more information about your gem.
-The jeweler generator guesses this based on the assumption your code lives on [GitHub](http://github.com/), using your Git configuration to find your GitHub username.
+The juwelier generator guesses this based on the assumption your code lives on [GitHub](http://github.com/), using your Git configuration to find your GitHub username.
 This is displayed by `gem list --details` and on rubygems.org.

     gem.authors = ["Joshua Nichols"]

 Hey, this is you, the author (or me in this case).
-The `jeweler` generator also guesses this from your Git configuration.
+The `juwelier` generator also guesses this from your Git configuration.
 This is displayed by `gem list --details` and on rubygems.org.

-### Files
+##Juwelier# Files

-The quickest way to add more files is to `git add` them.
-Jeweler uses your Git repository to populate your gem's files by including added and committed and excluding `.gitignore`d.
+ThJuweliere quickest way to add more files is to `git add` them.  uses your Git repository to populate your gem's files by including added and committed and excluding `.gitignore`d.
 In most cases, this is reasonable enough.

-If you need to tweak the files, that's cool.
-Jeweler populates `gem.files` as a `Rake::FileList`.
+If you need to tweak the files, that's cool.  populates `gem.files` as a `Rake::FileList`.
 It's like a normal array, except you can `include` and `exclude` file globs:

     gem.files.exclude 'tmp' # exclude temporary directory
     gem.files.include 'lib/foo/bar.rb' # explicitly include lib/foo/bar.rb